ruricolist/cl-strftime/README.txt

 There is no support for localization at this time.

-Depends on CL-PPCRE and DATE-CALC, which are Quicklisp-installable.
+Depends on CL-PPCRE, DATE-CALC, and LOCAL-TIME, which are Quicklisp-installable.